Woodland mayor and police chief address uptick in gang violence

 Part of their efforts is already underway, specifically to address what they say is a growing issue of gangs in the area.

-“In October we began increasing patrols and we took steps to re-form a gang task force,” Kaff told FOX40 News.
+“In October we began increasing patrols and we also started taking steps to re-form a gang task force,” Kaff told FOX40 News.

 Kaff said he's dedicating three detectives and a sergeant to deal specifically with gang crime, a team that disbanded back in 2017.